jenkins-x/jx-docs/content/en/v3/admin/setup/secrets/vault.md

 This will prevent the terraform module from creating any vault resources in the kubernetes cluster and the cloud (AWS/GCP/Azure) account.

-Now your vault can be used with Jenkins X.
+Now your vault can be used with JayeX.

 #### Local `jx-secret` with External vault